Selling Services Overseas: A Happening Gold Mine for U.S. Small Businesses

 1. Purchasing Power Parity.
-Purchasing power parity (PPP) posits that with free-flowing markets wages and prices worldwide approach parity.
+Purchasing Power Parity (PPP) posits that with free-flowing markets wages and prices worldwide approach parity.

-Protectionist types of course interpret this to mean that “our wages will get pushed down to “their” levels – or more viscerally, “if this keeps up we’ll all soon be making $2 dollars per hour.”
+Protectionist types interpret this to mean that “our wages will get pushed down to “their” levels – or more viscerally, “if this keeps up we’ll all soon be making $2 dollars per hour.”

 2. U.S. Services are Increasingly Exportable.
 The drumbeat always goes on how “we here in the U.S. don’t “make anything.”
-Well, beyond the fact, that I note in my “Made In China” post that very few Americans dream that their children will grow-up and work in a factory, we here in America “make” the most important stuff that has ever existed we do it better than any society has ever done so.
+Well, beyond the fact, that as I note in my “Made In China” post that very few Americans dream that their children will grow-up and work in a factory, we here in America “make” the most important stuff that has ever existed and we do it better than any society has ever done so.

+That stuff?
+Ideas and Innovations.
+Strategies.
 Or more prosaically, Brands.
 Websites.
 Entertainments in all their wondrous forms – Movies, Video Games, Social Networks.

-And guess who, when it comes down to doing business right, is the richest cream, the sweetest soup?
+And who, when it comes down to doing business right, is the richest cream, the sweetest soup?